trickybestia/linux-discord-rich-presence/README.md

 sudo mv -f ./linux-discord-rich-presence-bin /bin/linux-discord-rich-presence
 ```

+### Downloading binaries

+1. Go to the [Releases page](https://github.com/trickybestia/linux-discord-rich-presence/releases), find the latest release and download `linux-discord-rich-presence` asset from it.
+2. Move it to the `/bin/` and make it executable.

-## How to install
+## Configuration

-Create `~/.config/linux-discord-rich-presencerc` from the following template (do not forget to make it executable!):
+Create `~/.config/linux-discord-rich-presencerc` from the following template (do not forget to make it executable):

 ##### Python template

 ```python
 #!/bin/python